Hoyasumii/bee-movie/README.md

 Mr. Liotta, please sit down!

 I think it was awfully nice of that bear to pitch in like that.
-I think the jury's on our si
+I think the jury's on our sid